lorenzleutgeb/atlas/README.md

  - Docker Image (based on ELF x86_64 binary).
  - Open Virtual Appliance (OVA; based on ELF x86_64 binary, and [NixOS][nixos]).

-x86_64 is the only architecure supported.
+x86_64 is the only architecture supported.
 Linux is the only operating system supported.

 The build process is fully automated with [Nix][nix] as a [flake][nix-flakes], but Nix is not necessary.
 Nix will run Gradle and build Z3 on demand.